Abhinash7643/abhinash7643/README.md

 ### Hola, I'm Abhinash Kumar! 👋

-- 🌱 I’m currently learning MERN MEAN.
+- 🌱 I’m currently learning MERN and MEAN.
 - 👯 I’m looking to collaborate on a project.
 - 💬 Ask me about Spring boot, Angular, Java or any tech related stuff.
 - 😄 Pronouns: He/His